 command will check our code for messages wrapped in <Trans>

-and put them in the message catalogs so we can translate them.
+and place them in the message catalogs so we can translate them.

 After extracting the messages to the catalog, the extract

 command displays a table showing how many messages each locale has and how many messages we haven’t translated.
-The table shows there are two translations missing for the French locale and none for English.
-Since English is the source locale, there’s nothing to translate, and that’s why there’s a dash (-) in the “Missing” column.
+The table shows that there are two missing translations for the French locale and none for English.
+Since English is the source locale, there’s nothing to translate, so there’s a dash (-) in the “Missing” column.

-and you should see the messages at the bottom of the file.
+and you should see the message at the bottom of the file:

-You should see the line numbers of the messages we extracted, and the message ids of the content <Trans>
+You should see the line numbers of the message we extracted, and the message id of the content wrapped <Trans>

-wrapped.
-We’ll add the translations for each message to the msgstr
+.
+We’ll add the translation to the msgstr

 field: